-Are you nearly always surrounded with thoughts of committing suicide?
+Are you nearly always surrounded with thoughts of ending your life by suicide?

 Suicidal ideation, or suicidal thoughts are a lot more common than most people let on – in fact, most people have thought about suicide at one point or another.
 These thoughts are quite troubling, especially as they’re usually accompanied by a mental illness such as depression or bipolar disorder.

 Suicidal, intrusive thoughts are common with mental illnesses, however, when you begin to actively think about ways to end your life and take steps towards your own suicide, intervention is crucial, whether aided by loved ones, friends, family, or resources like Breaking Taboo.

 The following questions can help you assess the immediate risk for suicide:

 - Do you have a suicide plan?
 (PLAN)

 - Do you have what you need to carry out your plan (pills, gun, etc.)?
 (MEANS)